fertwo/my-training/README.md

-# my training
+# My Training

-A new Flutter project for training purporses and learning Flutter.
+A new Flutter project for training purposes and learning Flutter too.